Live Previewing a Theme

 stencil start is executed, Stencil CLI checks for the required

-.stencil configuration file, which contains the following information:
+config.stencil.json configuration files (if using Stencil V3.1 release or later), which contains the following information:

 - the store’s URL